American National Bank of Texas

-American National Bank of Texas (ANBTXSM) is an independently owned community bank with 28 branches in North Texas, providing personal and business banking services.
-ANBTX also offers asset management, financial planning, investment services, and trust and estate services through ANBTX Wealth Management.
+American National Bank of Texas (ANBTX) is an independently owned community bank with 28 branches in North Texas, providing personal and business banking services.
+It also offers asset management, financial planning, investment services, and trust and estate services through ANBTX Wealth Management.

-Founded in 1875, ANBTX reports over $5.1 billion in total assets, and ranks as the 21st largest bank based in Texas, according to size of total assets as of June 30, 2022.
-ANBTX is a member of the Federal Deposit Insurance Corporation (FDIC), and participates in the Deposit Insurance Fund (DIF).
-The bank is headquartered in Terrell, Texas, with locations in Collin, Dallas, Hunt, Johnson, Kaufman, Rockwall, Tarrant, and Van Zandt counties.
+Founded in 1875, ANBTX reports over $5.5 billion in total assets, and ranks as the 19th largest bank based in Texas, according to size of total assets as of March 31, 2025.
+It is a member of the Federal Deposit Insurance Corporation (FDIC), and participates in the Deposit Insurance Fund (DIF).

+Headquartered in Terrell, Texas, the bank has locations in Collin, Dallas, Hunt, Johnson, Kaufman, Rockwall, Tarrant, and Van Zandt counties.
 Robert A. Hulsey has been president and CEO of ANBTX since 1989.